 Paying Tribute is an engaging and dynamic narrative

 mini-series from Nicholas Arnold, telling the story of his journey as a Jerry Lewis impersonator in Toronto.
-The series also features the stories and journeys of five other nostalgia-based entertainers.
-Coming Spring 2018!
+The series also features the stories and journeys of four other nostalgia-based entertainers.

 He is most recognized as an icon of the silent film era, often associated with his popular "Little Tramp" character; the man with the toothbrush mustache, bowler hat, bamboo cane, and a funny walk.
 Considered one of the most pivotal stars of the early days of Hollywood; Charlie Chaplin's Little Tramp is one of the world's most recognizable icons from vintage film footage and every bit as relevant today.